Last updated 24th September

 If you don’t live near your parents these are all things that you and they can do to support both communities.

 In normal your times you may already have a lovely network of help and support for your parents.
-Hopefully this will continue throughout this time.
-Identify a neighbour/person locally who could become your “proxy” – someone who can keep an eye out and help with shopping, meds, and other needs.
+Hopefully this will continue throughout this time, though it is recommended that as few people as possible are in contact with older people..
+Identify a neighbour/person locally who could become your “proxy” – someone who can keep an eye out and help with shopping, meds, and other needs when you are not there..

 Carers can continue to visit if they carry out daily tasks such as bathing, washing and food preparation.
 But they must follow the distancing rules: regular handwashing, wearing masks and gloves if necessary.
 For more general visits, please remind your parents to: